Slavery in the Byzantine Empire: Sources of slaves

-A main source of slaves were prisoners of war, of which there was a great profit to be made.
+A main source of slaves were prisoners of war, from which there was a great profit to be made.
 The Synopsis of Histories mentions that after the Battle of Adrassos many prisoners of war were sent to Constantinople.
 They were so numerous that they filled all the mansions and rural regions.
 Most of the domestic servants in large Byzantine homes were slaves and were very numerous.
 Danielis of Patras, a wealthy widow in the 9th century, gave a gift of 3,000 slaves to Emperor Basil I. The eunuch Basil Lekapenos, Parakoimomenos during the reign of Basil II, was said to have owned 3,000 slaves and retainers.
 Some slaves worked the landed estates of their masters, which declined in later ages.

 A medieval Arab historian estimates that 200,000 women and children were taken as slaves after the Byzantine reconquest of Crete from the Muslims.
 Yet parents, living in the Byzantine Empire, were forced to sell their children to pay their debts, which Byzantine laws unsuccessfully tried to prevent.
 After the 10th century the major source of slaves were often Slavs and Bulgars, which resulted from campaigns in the Balkans and lands north of the Black Sea.
-At the eastern shore of the Adriatic many Slav slaves were exported to other parts of Europe.
-Slaves were one of the main articles that Russian (often Vikings) traders dealt in their yearly visit to Constantinople.
+At the eastern shore of the Adriatic many Slav slaves were exported to other parts of Europe (via the Balkan slave trade).
+Slaves were one of the main articles that Russian (often Varangian) traders dealt in their yearly visit to Constantinople via the Black Sea slave trade.
 The old Greek word "δοῦλος" (doulos) obtained a synonym in "σκλάβος" (sklavos), perhaps derived from the same root as "Slav".

+Magyars of Hungary

+The slave trade from the Balkans was mainly directed toward the Balkan slave trade of the Adriatic Sea rather than the Black Sea.
+However, in the 9th century, the Magyars of Hungary conducted regular slave raids toward the Slavs and sold their captives to the Byzantine slave traders in the Black Sea port of Kerch in exchange for brocades, wool, and other products.